EU1KY/eu1ky_aa_v3_h745/README.md

 * [STM32 CubeProg](https://www.st.com/en/development-tools/stm32cubeprog.html), in system PATH

 It is recommended to use [Visual Studio Code](https://code.visualstudio.com/download) as a convenient code editor, workspace file for it is included.
-"C/C++ Intellisense" and "VsCode Action Buttons" extensions are highly recommended for it.
+"C/C++" and "VsCode Action Buttons" extensions are highly recommended for it.
 Though, VSCode is not very convenient for in-system debugging (with Native Debug extension) because it does not show hardawre registers from SVD file.
 I prefer debugging in Windows, using [EmBitz 1.11](https://www.embitz.org/) and [EBLink](https://github.com/EmBitz/EBlink) as GDB server.